metablaster/WindowsFirewallRuleset/docs/README.md

 `Modules\Ruleset.Firewall\Public\Remove-FirewallRule.ps1`\
 however you first need to export firewall to file before using it.

-3. To revert to your old firewall state (the one in control panel), you'll need to delete all off the rules from GPO, and set all properties to `Not configured` after right click on node:\
+3. To revert to your old firewall state (the one in control panel), you'll need to delete all rules from GPO, and set all properties to `Not configured` after right click on node:\
 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`

 Deleting all rules or revetting to previous state can also be done with `Scripts\Reset-Firewall.ps1`\